+• IGMP Reports

-IGMP Reports Reports are sent from hosts towards the router when a host wants to subscribe to new multicast groups or change current multicast subscriptions.
+Reports are sent from hosts towards the router when a host wants to subscribe to new multicast groups or change current multicast subscriptions.

+• IGMP Queries

-IGMP Queries Queries are IGMP messages sent from the router towards the hosts in order to make sure that it will not close any stream that some host still wants to receive.
+Queries are IGMP messages sent from the router towards the hosts in order to make sure that it will not close any stream that some host still wants to receive.

-Normally, both these types of rules has to be specified for IGMP to work.
-One exception to this is if the multicast source is located on a network directly connected to the router.
-In this case, no query rule is needed.
+Normally, both types of rule have to be specified for IGMP to function but there are two exceptions:

-A second exception is if a neighboring router is statically configured to deliver a multicast stream to the NetDefend Firewall.
-In this case also, an IGMP query would not have to be specified.
+- 1. If the multicast source is located on a network directly connected to the router, no query rule is needed. - 2.
+If a neighboring router is statically configured to deliver a multicast stream to the NetDefend Firewall, an IGMP query would also not have to be specified.

-NetDefendOS supports two IGMP modes of operation - Snoop and Proxy.
+NetDefendOS supports two IGMP modes of operation:

+- Snoop Mode - Proxy Mode